edgehog-device-manager/edgehog-device-runtime/edgehog-device-runtime-forwarder/README.md

 ## Overview

 The Edgehog Device Runtime Forwarder Library facilitates the communication and interaction between devices and Edgehog through WebSocket connections.
+This could be useful in the scenario where a remote user, who has access to an Edgehog bridge, wishes to open a remote terminal exposed by the device on a specific port and make it accessible through a WebSocket connection.
 This README provides a guide to  understanding the structure of the library and how its components work together.

 ## Sequence Diagram